PaulNobrega/globalfitJS/Readme.md

 }

 // --- 2.
 Prepare Data ---
-const data = {
+// inputs are 2-d lists where each row corresponds to a data series const data = {
   x: [
     [1, 2, 3, 4, 5, 6], // Dataset 0